Dolphin and Seal Eco Adventure Cruise

-See entertaining unique local wildlife on our boutique 1-hour sightseeing tour for just six guests.
+See entertaining unique local wildlife on our boutique 1-hour sightseeing cruise for just six guests.

 Every trip will teach you something new.
 The 1-hour Wildlife Sightseeing Boat Tour gives you a personalised view into the beauty and richness of Port Phillip Bay.
 Everyone enjoys the stable ride and freedom felt on board our small and robust tour vessel.
 Open air seating provides all-round view and a feeling of connectedness with the marine environment.

 - On-water boat tour, suitable for families and adventurers

 - Limited to just six guests, you’ll enjoy an uninterrupted cruise on the bay

 - The tour departs from Sorrento, VIC